Best Black Friday mobile phone and contract deals: from iPhone to Samsung, O2 to Tesco Mobile

 Best EE deals

 EE is the largest mobile operating network in the UK and always has a collection of offers on the go.
-Some of the best deals at the moment includes access to smart benefits like Apple TV, BT Sport and Prime Video. when you order the brand-new Samsung Galaxy s20 FE 5G.
+Some of the best deals at the moment include access to smart benefits like Apple TV, BT Sport, and Prime Video. when you order phones such as the brand-new Samsung Galaxy s20 FE 5G.
 You can also get a £50 Amazon voucher if you refer a friend, and students can get 20 per cent off their monthly bill.

 - Samsung Galaxy Not20 Ultra 5G 256GB, EE – unlimited minutes and texts, 40GB data | £73 a month, £70 upfront